Hattie McDaniel: Reception and 1939 Academy Awards

 While many Black people were happy over McDaniel's personal victory, they also viewed it as bittersweet.
 They believed Gone With the Wind celebrated the slave system and condemned the forces that destroyed it.
 For them, the unique accolade McDaniel had won suggested that only those who did not protest Hollywood's systemic use of racial stereotypes could find work and success there.

+A review in The Times noted that McDaniel "almost acts everybody else off the screen when she is allowed to appear in the foreground."

-The Twelfth Academy Awards took place at the Coconut Grove Restaurant of the Ambassador Hotel in Los Angeles.
+The 12th Academy Awards took place at Coconut Grove Restaurant of the Ambassador Hotel in Los Angeles.
 It was preceded by a banquet in the same room.
-Louella Parsons, an American gossip columnist, wrote about Oscar night, February 29, 1940:
+Louella Parsons, an American gossip columnist, reported about Oscar night, writing on February 29, 1940:

 McDaniel received a plaque-style Oscar, approximately 5.5 in by 6 in, the type awarded to all Best Supporting Actors and Actresses at that time.
 She and her escort were required to sit at a segregated table for two at the far wall of the room; her white agent, William Meiklejohn, sat at the same table.
 The hotel had a strict no-Blacks policy, but allowed McDaniel in as a favor.
-The discrimination continued after the award ceremony as well as her white co-stars went to a "no-Blacks" club, where McDaniel was also denied entry.
-Another Black woman did not win an Oscar again for 50 years, with Whoopi Goldberg winning Best Supporting Actress for her role in Ghost.
+The discrimination continued after the award ceremony as well; her white co-stars went to a "no-Blacks" club, where McDaniel was also denied entry.
+No other Black woman won an Oscar again for 50 years until Whoopi Goldberg won Best Supporting Actress for her role in Ghost.
 Weeks prior to McDaniel winning her Oscar, there was even more controversy.
 David Selznick, the producer of Gone With the Wind, omitted the faces of all the Black actors on the posters advertising the movie in the South.
 None of the Black cast members were allowed to attend the premiere for the film.